openwrt/packages/utils/static-device-names/README.md

 order during boot.

-The static-device-names service matches network devices by a number of criteria, like their MAC address or PCI ID.
+The static-device-names service matches network devices by a number of criteria, like their MAC address, PCI ID, or PCI/USB slot.

-When it encounters a network device (e.g., "eth0") that matchs a criterion (a MAC address) it will rename the network device to match the target name (`eth20`).
+When it encounters a network device (e.g., "eth0") that matches a criterion (e.g., a MAC address) it will rename the network device to match the target name (`eth20`).

 If a different interface already occupies the same name it will be moved out of the way by being renamed in turn.